 - Massaging the scalp: Massaging the scalp regularly may increase blood circulation in the area, helping keep the follicles healthy.
 This may also help clear away dandruff and prevent blockages.

-An older studysuggests that there could be a link between smoking and hair loss.
+- Stopping smoking: An older study suggests that there could be a link between smoking and hair loss.